Skip to main content

 Platforms that enable people to work and get paid with digital money are popping up all over the Internet.
 Around the world, regulations are adapting to this technological shift and the ever-growing popularity of digital assets.

-There are also now several solutions for companies around the world that decide to follow the path of innovation and offer digital payment solutions to their employees.
+There are now also several solutions for companies worldwide that decide to follow the path of innovation and offer digital payment solutions to their employees.
 Now Japan is also moving to adapt to this trend.

 Salaries in Japan soon to be digital

 Salaries in Japan can currently only be paid in cash or by bank transfer.
-Digital salary payments have not been allowed until now.
-However, with the recent promotions of cashless payments, there is now a willingness on the part of the government to lift the ban on salary payments with digital money.
-Digital money is a general term for currencies that can be paid electronically instead of, say, cash.
+Digital salary payments were previously not permitted.
+However, with the recent promotion of cashless payments, the government is now willing to lift the ban on salary payments using digital money.
+Digital money is a general term for currencies that can be paid electronically instead of in cash.

 What is the digital salary payment?

-Digital salary payment is a method in which the salary is transferred in digital money, i.e. cashless, directly into a digital wallet.
-Currently, such a payment still violates the Occupational Safety and Health Act in Japan and has not been permitted until now.
+Digital salary payment is a method in which the salary is transferred in digital money, i.e. cashless, directly to a digital wallet.
+At present, this type of payment still violates the Occupational Health and Safety Act in Japan and has not been permitted to date.

-Since 2021, there have been heated discussions about hiring foreign workers, who are made difficult to open bank accounts there due to Japanese legislation.
-Likewise, there have long been efforts by politicians urging the promotion of cashless payments to encourage, among other things, the digital payment of salaries.
+Since 2021, there have been heated discussions about hiring foreign workers, who are finding it difficult to open a bank account there due to Japanese legislation.
+There have also been long-standing efforts by politicians to promote cashless payments in order to encourage the digital payment of salaries, among other things.

-Although there was no concrete prospect of lifting the ban until recently, the Ministry of Health, Labor and Welfare has been holding more discussions about wage payments with digital money.
+Although there were no concrete prospects for lifting the ban until recently, the Ministry of Health, Labor and Social Affairs has been increasingly discussing wage payments with digital money.

-It has now been confirmed that the Japanese government is making final adjustments to lift the ban on the payment of digital salaries as of April 2023.
+It has now been confirmed that the Japanese government is making final adjustments to lift the ban on digital salary payments from April 2023.
 Employees in Japan will then be able to receive their salary directly to a digital wallet or payment app account.

 Is this an indication of future developments?

-The anticipated change in the law provides a good opportunity to further promote cashless payments in Japan and to reduce the gap between Japan and its Asian neighbors and the USA.
-Compared with other countries, Japan has so far lagged far behind in digital payments.
+The anticipated change in the law presents a good opportunity to further promote cashless payment transactions in Japan and to close the gap with its Asian neighbors and the USA.
+Compared to other countries, Japan has lagged far behind in digital payment transactions.

-The type of digital pay can also be beneficial for companies that lack liquidity at a given time.
-If this type of salary payment becomes even more popular, it could become especially popular in countries with highly volatile local fiat currencies or for companies with cross-border salaries.
+This type of digital remuneration can also be beneficial for companies that lack liquidity at any given time.
+If this type of salary payment becomes even more popular, it could become especially prevalent in countries with very volatile local fiat currencies or for companies with cross-border salaries.

-In any case, the Japanese advance is a further indication of future developments in the cashless and in digital payment transactions, that will shape our future for payments worldwide.
+In any case, the Japanese initiative is a further indication of future developments in the cashless and cash-based payment sector. in digital payment transactions, that will shape our future for payments worldwide.
 With the increasing use of digital wallets, digital payments are expected to grow by 25 % by the end of 2024.

 Payment process